dittolabs/spotty/README.md

 ## Description

-While Spotty allows the user to poll any url they want, it was specifically designed to poll for AWS Spot Instance Termination Notices.
+While Spotty allows the user to poll any url they want, it was specifically designed to poll for and handle AWS Spot Instance Termination Notices.
 [See Here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html).

+The user passes a block of code that they want to run when a spot instance termination notice is received.
+This code block can be used to handle graceful shutdown of running processes and cleanup tasks.

 ## Usage
 ```ruby